Updated on: 11/13/2019

 An Iowa gynecologist has been disciplined by the state board and is the target of a medical malpractice lawsuit after he mistakenly removed a patient’s healthy ovaries during a hysterectomy procedure.

 Court documents show that 50-year-old Dr. Kevin Hamburger was scheduled to perform a hysterectomy procedure on patient 29-year-old Erin Rehan in July 2011.
-Rehan’s lawsuit claims that Hamburger mistakenly removed her ovaries during the hysterectomy, despite being told by the doctor prior to the procedure that her ovaries would not be removed.
+Rehan’s personal injury lawsuit claims that Hamburger mistakenly removed her ovaries during the hysterectomy, despite being told by the doctor prior to the procedure that her ovaries would not be removed.

 Rehan filed a medical malpractice lawsuit against the doctor and his practice, which seeks more than $10,000 in damages for permanent physical injury and emotional trauma related to the surgical mistake.
 Hamburger was also disciplined by the Iowa Board of Medicine, which included a $7,500 fine and a formal apology for the incident.